marcelm/cutadapt/doc/guide.rst

 ``--overlap`` (or its short version ``-O``).
 Alternatively, use the adapter-specific parameter ``min_overlap`` to change it for a single adapter only.
 Example:
 ``-a "ADAPTER;min_overlap=5"`` (the quotation marks are necessary).

+In :ref:`linked adapters <linked-adapters>`, the minimum overlap length is applied separately to the 5' and the 3' adapter.

 If a read contains a partial adapter sequence shorter than the minimum overlap length, no match will be found (and therefore no bases are trimmed).